Intrapersonal communication: Self-concept and self-esteem

 The self-concept plays a key role in intrapersonal communication.
 A person's self-concept is what they think and feel about themselves, for example, in relation to their appearance and attitudes as well as strengths and weaknesses.
 So seeing oneself as sincere, respectful, and thoughtful is one self-concept while seeing oneself as mean, abusive, and deceitful is another.
 The terms "self-image" and "self-esteem" are sometimes used as synonyms but some theorists draw precise distinctions between them.
 According to Carl Rogers, the self-concept has three parts: self-image, ideal self, and self-worth.
 Self-image concerns the properties that a person ascribes to themself.
 The ideal-self is the ideal the person strives toward or what they want to be like.
 Self-worth corresponds to whether they see themself overall as a good or a bad person.

 Many theorists use the term "self-esteem" instead of "self-worth".
 Self-esteem is a central aspect characterizing intrapersonal communication and refers to a person's subjective evaluation of their abilities and characteristics.
 As a subjective evaluation, it may differ from the facts and is often based mainly on an emotional outlook and less on a rational judgment.
-For example, various skilled people suffer from the imposter syndrome, which leads them to believe that they are imposters lacking the skills they actually have.
+For example, some skilled people suffer from the imposter syndrome, which leads them to believe that they are imposters lacking the skills they actually have.
 Self-esteem matters for mental health.
-Low self-esteem is associated with various problems ranging from depression, loneliness, and alienation to drug abuse and teenage pregnancy.
+Low self-esteem is linked to problems ranging from depression, loneliness, and alienation to drug abuse and teenage pregnancy.
 Self-esteem also affects how a person communicates with themself and others.

 The self is not a static or inborn entity but changes throughout life.
 Interactions with other people have an effect on the individual's self-image.
-This is especially true in relation to how they judge the individual and when receiving positive or negative feedback on an important task.
+This is especially true in relation to how they judge the person and when receiving positive or negative feedback on an important task.
 Inner speech is strongly associated with a sense of self.
 The development of this sense in children is tied to the development of language.
-There are, however, examples of an internal monologue or inner voice being considered external to the self, such as auditory hallucinations, the conceptualization of negative or critical thoughts as an inner critic, or a kind of divine intervention.
+There are, however, cases of an internal monologue or inner voice being considered external to the self.
+Examples are auditory hallucinations, the conceptualization of negative or critical thoughts as an inner critic, or a kind of divine intervention.
 As a delusion, this can be called "thought insertion".
 A similar topic is discussed by Simon Jones and Charles Fernyhough, who explain cases of auditory verbal hallucinations as a form of inner speech.
-Auditory verbal hallucinations are cases in which individuals hear speech without any external stimulation.
+Auditory verbal hallucinations are cases in which a person hears speech without any external stimulation.
 On their view, speech is an inner action controlled by the agent.
 But in some pathological cases, it is not recognized as an action.
 This leads to an auditory verbal hallucination since the voice is experienced as an external or alien element.